keenbug/ReSheet/notes.md

     - [x] Properly transpile JS Expressions (instead of Statements) with Babel
     - [x] Always add variable names
     - [ ] Make state of StateEditor (un)linkable => either always sync state, or only when explicitly saving
+    - [x] Add Save/Load
+    - [ ] Make automatic code execution disable-able
     - [ ] Add backup states / undo history
 * Cleanup
     - [ ] use dangerouslySetInnerHTML in TextInput?
     - [ ] Switch to useReducer for Code State
     - [ ] Make Code a flat list instead of linking via prev?
-    - [ ] Merge cached result into Code again?
+    - [x] Merge cached result into Code again?
 * Fixes
     - [ ] Bug: Repl run in Repl run in Repl ... run in the Repl has weird focusing behavior:
         - Grabs focus when editing elsewhere